yarisvt/tyk-docs/tyk-docs/content/manage-multiple-environments/move-keys-between-environments.md

 However, it is possible to temporarily allow access to existing keys in a new environment, but it should be noted that these keys should eventually be expired and re-generated within the new environment.

-In order to use a legacy key in a new environment, simply extract the key from the old environment using a `GET /tyk/keys/{keyID}` request and then `POST` that key to the Gateway REST API (not create) under `/tyk/keys/{keyId}`, this will insert the key into Tyk, and Tyk will respect that key, however it may not be visible in the Dashboard.
+In order to use a legacy key in a new environment, simply extract the key from the old environment using a `GET /tyk/keys/{keyID}` request and then `PUT` that key to the Gateway REST API (not create) under `/tyk/keys/{keyId}`.
+This will insert the key into Tyk, and Tyk will respect that key.
+However, it may not be visible in the Dashboard.
 This is called a custom key.